 Systems are in place to provide you with safe drinking water.
-The state of Minnesota and local water systems work to protect drinking water sources.
-For example, MPS might work to seal an unused well to prevent contamination of the groundwater.
-MPS treats water to remove harmful contaminants, and does extensive testing to ensure the safety of drinking water.
+The State of Minnesota and local water systems work to protect drinking water sources.
+For example, MPS might seal an unused well to prevent contamination to the groundwater.
+MPS treats water to remove harmful contaminants and performs extensive testing to ensure the safety of its drinking water.

 If MPS detects a problem, we take corrective action and notify the public.
-Water from a public water system like MPS is tested more thoroughly and regulated more closely than water from any other source, including bottled water.
+Water from a public water system, like MPS, is tested more thoroughly and regulated more closely than water from any other source, including bottled water.